HiufaiLau/planet-green-backend/e-commerce-backend-master/README.md

 3. run `npm install` in terminal

 4. run `npm run dev` and make sure your app is running

+5. press `ctrl c` to terminate the server

+6. to make it easier to test at frontend, import the data from data/products.json to add the general mock product data to mongoDB,

+- run `node seeder.js -i`

+- or delete all data run `node seeder.js -d`

+7. Please register an user account at frontend or add it manually in Insomnia / Postman or directly in MongoDB.

-5. As by default user role is 'user' after created a user
+- As by default user role is 'user' after register a user

 - should manually change one user as the role ==='admin' in mongoDB .

-6. to make it easier to test at frontend, import the data from data/products.json to get the general product data,

-- run `node seeder.js -i`
-  or delete all
-- run `node seeder.js -d`
+8. After product data imported,

-- there is no images in json file yet, images could be uploaded and deleted seperately thorugh frontend part after product data imported.
+- Images could be uploaded and deleted seperately thorugh frontend signin as admin > click product in dropdown > click edit in a product.

 - [for app flow and explaination of each functionality of this app please see this file ](https://github.com/HiufaiLau/planet-green-backend/blob/master/e-commerce-backend-master/APPFLOW.md)